Chair Christopher Brady Mesa

 Gary Neiss Town Administrator, Carefree

-Carrie Dyrek Town Manager, Cave Creek
+Grady Miller Town Manager, Cave Creek

-Joshua Wright City Manager, City of Chandler
+Joshua Wright City Manager, Chandler

 Crystal Dyches City Manager, El Mirage

-Russ Martin Town Manager, Florence
+Bruce Walls Town Manager, Florence

-Rachael Goodwin Interim Town Manager, Fountain Hills
+Rachael Goodwin Town Manager, Fountain Hills

 Kathy Valenzuela Town Manager, Gila Bend